 - Sleep apnea – check!

 Makes me wish sometimes that there was such a thing as a NOSE TRANSPLANT.
 I was even scheduled for sinus surgery at one point, but I chickened out.
-Thankfully, I have some other options that I can use to lessen the misery of all these sinus issues.
+Thankfully, I have some other options that I can use to lessen the misery of all these different sinus problems.

-Disclosure – This post is full of affiliate links, but these are all products I’ve used myself for years.
+Disclosure – This post contains affiliate links, but these are all products I’ve used myself for years.
 As an Amazon Associate I earn from qualifying purchases.

 My Best Products for Sinus Problems

-As far as medication, my go-to remedy is Zyrtec.
+As far as medication, my go-to remedy is a daily dose Zyrtec or Mucinex.
 Especially in the Spring, this keeps my off-the-chart allergies somewhat under control.
 I had the scratch testing when I was a teenager and they gave me like 3 pages of plants, trees, and grasses that I was allergic to – ugh.
-I think you have to just find out which type of medication works for you.
+Hopefully, you’ve been able to find the right medication for you.

 If you haven’t used one before, you fill it with a mild salt water solution, tip your head to the side and insert it in one nostril.
 The water runs up through the sinus cavity and out the other nostril.
 It’s kind of a nasty feeling, but it does let you breathe again, which is marvelous.